1. Jainism was founded by__________.

 Explanation: Right Faith, Right Knowledge, Right Conduct.

-9. The Triratna of Jainism are:
+9. The Triratna of Jainism are__________.

 A) Ahimsa, Satya, Asteya